 SharpCap will continue attempting to plate solve each frame - once it manages to solve a frame that has rotated far enough it will offer the option to move on to the adjustment phase - looking a bit like this:

-At this point, SharpCap has calculated the position in the image that the RA axis is pointing at - this is the point around which the image appeared to rotate.
-The RA axis point might be out of view, so don't worry if it doesn't show up, so long as the 'NEXT' button becomes enabled.
+At this point, SharpCap has calculated the position in the image that the RA axis is pointing at - this is the point around which the image appeared to rotate and is marked with the red cross and RA label.
+The RA axis point might be out of view, so don't worry if it doesn't show up, so long as the Next button becomes enabled.

 DO NOT ADJUST THE ALTITUDE OR AZIMUTH UNTIL NEXT HAS PRESSED TO MOVE TO THE FINAL STAGE.